exercism/elm/exercises/concept/kurokos-clock/.docs/instructions.md

 Kuroko's streaming schedule is pretty intricate, each stream seemingly starts at a different time every day.

 He asks for your help in building a small application that will display his schedule in his viewers' local time zones: Kuroko's Clock.
-He has an additional requirement: the app should be able to display the time two different languages: Japanese and US English.
+He has an additional requirement: the app should be able to display the time in two different languages: Japanese and US English.

 ## 1. It's a date